 Each knowledge exam appointment must be booked by contacting Driver Programs and Licensing Standards to schedule a date and time.

-Each appointment must be booked by a representative of the driving school.
-Preferably the Senior Instructor; not the applicant.
+Each appointment must be booked by a representative of the driving school, preferably the Senior Instructor; not the applicant.
+At the time of booking, the applicant's full name and drivers licence number must be provided.